-Dr Julie Lawson is Honorary Associate Professor with RMIT AHURI Research Centre and Centre for Urban Research.
+Dr Julie Lawson is Adjunct Professor with RMIT AHURI Research Centre and Centre for Urban Research.

-Julie has a long term interest in housing issues and their resolution in many different countries through her research of housing systems, explanations for their development pathways and policy alternatives.
-Since 1993 she has published on international developments in urban development, social housing, housing finance, performance management and systems of housing provision in Europe, Australasia, North America and Asia, via various mediums including leading academic journals, peer reviewed scientific reports, as well as national radio documentaries.
-She has worked for institutes and universities (OTB TU Delft, AHURI, University of Sydney, RMIT, UNSW, Institute of Housing Studies IHS, Erasmus and University of Amsterdam), the United Nations (UNCHS, Habitat, Nairobi, OHCHR, Human Rights, Geneva), the Dutch and Australian governments, the Norwegian Housing Bank as well as city governments and community organizations.
+Julie is the lead author of the United Nations #Housing2030 report and has a long term interest in housing issues and their resolution in many different countries through her research of housing systems, explanations for their development pathways and policy alternatives.
+She is co-editor of the journal Housing Theory and Society and has published on international developments in urban development, affordable and social housing, housing finance, performance and management of systems of housing provision in Europe, Australasia, North America and Asia, via various mediums including leading academic journals, peer reviewed scientific reports, as well as radio documentaries and podcasts.
+She has a long time association with RMIT's Centre for Urban Research and collaborated with institutes and universities (AHURI, RMIT, UNSW, University of Sydney, TU Delft, Institute of Housing Studies, Erasmus and University of Amsterdam), the United Nations (UN Habitat, UN ECE), as well as Housing Europe, Australian governments, the Norwegian Housing Bank and many city governments and community organizations.

-She obtained her PhD in urban planning (University of Amsterdam), post graduate studies in Public Policy (Melbourne) and a Bachelor’s Degree in Applied Science (RMIT) while playing an active role in housing policy developments.
-Julie is currently living in Oslo (due to diplomatic posting) working with colleagues from the AHURI network and Husbanken, Norway's housing bank.
+She obtained her PhD in urban planning (University of Amsterdam), post graduate studies in Public Policy (Melbourne) and a Bachelor’s Degree in Applied Science (RMIT) while playing an active role in housing policy reform.
+Julie is currently living in the Netherlands (due to diplomatic posting) and collaborates with colleagues across the AHURI and European research network and with international agencies.

 The main themes of her research concern:

-• Housing and urban policy in Europe, Asia, North America and Australasia
+• Housing systems in Europe, Asia, North America and Australasia

 • Housing finance and affordable housing promotion